Policies and Procedures

 - All campus distributions must be turned in to our office no later than noon the day before you want it distributed through campus mail.

 - Please contact Document Services for urgent items that need to be completed more quickly than our normal turnaround time allows.

-- All jobs will be sent through intra-campus mail unless you specify on the work order that you will to pick it up.
+- All jobs will be sent through intercampus mail unless you specify on WebDesk that you will to pick it up.

 - Coil-binding (1-5 day turnaround time)**

-NOTE: Fall semester, beginning Aug.
-1, and Spring Semester, beginning Jan.
+NOTE: The beginning of Fall semester, beginning Aug.
+1, and the beginning of Spring Semester, beginning Jan.
 1, are heavy times.
 All larger jobs, including manuals, syllabi, course work, etc. are completed on a first come, first served basis.

 Scheduling Large Jobs

 If you are planning on a long-run job, it is best to contact Document Services’ personnel and inform them of the total number of copies you need, the approximate number of originals you have and the paper stock requested.
 This advance notice enables you to get your work into the production schedule while you are still working on your copy preparation, it also ensures that the appropriate paper will be in stock.